 Seafood Processing utilizes substantial amounts of water that must be pumped, processed and treated.
 The treatment of seafood wastewater can be a significant concern for facilities that must have economical strategies to meet discharge permit requirements as well as recover potentially valuable resources within the wastewater streams.
-Additionally plants will often require solutions to breakdown solids in waste byproducts so they can be effectively pumped, processed, transported or disposed of in the ocean or municipal wastewater systems.
+Additionally, plants will often require solutions to break down solids in waste byproducts so they can be effectively pumped, processed, transported or disposed of in the ocean or municipal wastewater systems.
 JWC offers seafood processing equipment to help improve the efficiency of seafood processing facilities and at-sea processing ships in the areas of wastewater treatment, recovery of valuable processing byproducts and reducing the volume of the waste.

 Seafood Processing Equipment – Screens

 Seafood processing generates a significant amount of wastewater with relatively high concentrations of total suspended solids (TSS) or biological oxygen demand (BOD).
 To produce the fresh and frozen fish we see at the market, processors work through various wastewater-producing steps: thawing, eviscerating, washing, pre-cooking, spray cooling, solution filling, can washing, sterilization, and more.

 Wastewater from these activities is high in oil content and must be treated before discharge to the city sewer to limit municipal surcharges imposed for exceeding limits on TSS and BOD.
 It is also important to control the odor that comes from storing and cooking seafood products.
 Most seafood wastewater treatment processes require coarse and fine screening, grit removal, chemical/physical clarification, biological treatment and sludge management.
 JWC offers seafood processing equipment for most of these wastewater treatment processes, including grinders and screens.

 Rotary drum screens are an effective and efficient method to remove organic waste from seafood processing wastewater.
 Screening out of organic matter can substantially reduce the BOD levels in the waste stream and enhance further wastewater treatment processes.
 JWC offers IPEC Rotary Drum Screens for seafood processing wastewater applications.
-Screens are customized to target the fish and seafood waste to be screened out and insure a high capture rate.
+Screens are customized to target the fish and seafood waste to be screened out and ensure a high capture rate.

 Seafood Processing Equipment – Grinders